yafshar/kim_commands/kim_commands.rst

 `Atomic mass <https://openkim.org/properties/show/2016-05-11/brunnels@noreply.openkim.org/atomic-mass>`_
 property definition for more detailed information.

+*RSE: I don't understand what this means*
 In general, one can use the specific *property\_key* and *property\_value* based on a property definition in OpenKIM.

+*RSE: I don't think this should be included; too much info for the user.*
 The *kim\_property* command in LAMMPS invokes `kim-property Python package <https://github.com/openkim/kim-property>`_, and passes information back-and-forth between the input LAMMPS script and